ricosolana/uAssetRipper/README.md

-# UnityAssetObjRipper
+# uAssetRipper
 Convert asset files created by uTinyRipper (or other) into .obj models

+Use the executable or build the cpp version, as it supports a lot more formats than the Python version atm.

 ## Usage
-You will need a Python environment.
+You will need a Python environment for the Python version.

 To begin ripping .obj models: `python.exe UnityAssetObjRipper.py input output`.
 This is the base command to convert one Unity .asset file, where `input` is the **file** path (with no slash at the end), and `output` is the output **directory** (not an output file).